 At the cited location 2054.53 and at 2055.18, change the text as shown below:

-If an STA has initiated an IP address assignment procedure (using mechanisms that are out of scope of this specification), due to the expiry of the timeout period, and subsequently receives an FILS container frame containing an IP assignment, it shall discard the IP address assignment received through the FILS container frame.
+If an STA has initiated an IP address assignment procedure (using mechanisms that are out of scope of this specification), due to the expiry of the timeout period, and subsequently receives an FILS container frame containing an IP assignment, it shall discard the IP address assignment received in the FILS container frame.

 Note to commenter: The “using the mechanisms that are outside the scope” is needed as otherwise it would be ambiguous which IP address assignment mechanism the text refers to.